fmquaglia/manual/docs/examples/higher_order.md

 # Higher Order DETA Programs

-Here is an example of using DETA programs in a higher-order fashion.
+Here is an example of implementing a map using multiple DETA programs, to illustrate how they can be used in a higher order fashion.

 The example is made of: